By W.A. Pearce

 the 20.7 km journey in a time of 23 minutes, as compared to the 1 hour

 taken by the conventional ferry, but this design was taken no further.

-The construction in 1976 of the Grand Oshima Bridge between Honshu
+1976 of the Grand Oshima Bridge between Honshu

 and Yashirojima saw the closure of the Oshima N.R., and changes in the

 traffic pattern between Honshu and Shikoku saw the finish of the Nihori

 N.R. in 1982.